How Meghan Markle Ruined Her Own Brand

 Episode 1 · 2018 The Fairy Tale Peak

 The wedding gave Meghan something rare: almost universal curiosity and a plausible role inside a centuries-old institution desperate to look modern.
-The goodwill was genuine, globally felt, and — crucially — not manufactured.
+The goodwill was genuine, globally felt, and not manufactured.
 It was given freely.
 That kind of gift is almost impossible to reproduce once spent.
+It was spent.

 Episode 2 · 2020 The Exit and Its Contradictions

-The royal exit could have been a disciplined second act — the blueprint for leaving an institution with grace.
+The royal exit could have been a disciplined second act.
 Instead it opened a door to contradictions that never stopped multiplying: privacy as public strategy, authenticity as commercial proposition, freedom as heavily managed content.
 The contradictions were visible from day one.
+The audience noticed from day one.
+They gave the benefit of the doubt anyway.
+That was generous.
+It ran out.

 Episode 3 · 2021 Oprah and the Credibility Window

 The Oprah interview was the emotional high-water mark.
 It generated global sympathy, enormous viewership, and a moment of genuine cultural power.
 It also introduced credibility questions that never fully resolved.
-Some specific claims proved difficult to verify.
 The gap between "she is telling her truth" and "this is the whole truth" became legible and stayed legible.

 Episode 4 · 2022–2023 Deals, Content, Underperformance

 Spotify terminated after one season of Archetypes.
 The Netflix relationship began contracting from its original $100 million scale.
 The Harry and Meghan documentary worked because the royal rupture was still the product.
-Everything that followed asked audiences to care without the original currency.
+Everything that followed asked audiences to care without that currency.
 They did not, in sufficient numbers, comply.

 Episode 5 · 2024–2025 The Lifestyle Pivot and Its Limits

 As Ever.
 With Love, Meghan.
-The Sydney retreat.
-The $3,199 ticket and the $4.50 Funday sweets.
-The website glitch that revealed $27M in jam sales.
-Season 2 of With Love, Meghan ranked #1,217 on Netflix — below four seasons of Suits, which Meghan left in 2017.
+The Sydney retreat, the $4.50 Funday sweets, the refund demands.
+Season 2 ranked #1,217 on Netflix — below four seasons of Suits, which Meghan left in 2017.
 Each project arrived with the same promise.
 None of them stayed long enough to feel complete.

 Episode 6 · 2026 How She Lost the Room

-Ted Sarandos unfollowed her.
+Ted Sarandos unfollowed her on Instagram.
 Bela Bajaria unfollowed her.
 He still follows Beyoncé.
 The Variety story.
 The "sans lawyers" letter.
 The $100 million relationship that began with Sarandos calling her a rock star arrived at a first-look deal nobody is describing with enthusiasm.
 The room didn't suddenly empty.
 It slowly, quietly, deniably cleared.

 2018 · Peak Goodwill

 Global wedding.
 Near-universal curiosity.
-Genuine sympathy — freely given, not manufactured.
+Genuine sympathy freely given.
 The rarest possible starting position for a public figure.
 An institutional platform that amplified everything she touched.
+This starting position was genuinely extraordinary.
+Which is why what followed it is so interesting.

 2020 · The Exit

 Framed as freedom, privacy, and reinvention.
-The contradictions between "we want privacy" and "here is our Netflix deal" were immediate and never resolved.
+"We want privacy" and "here is our Netflix deal" in the same sentence.
+The contradictions between these two things were immediate and never resolved.
 The sympathy survived the exit.
 It did not survive the extended commercial exploitation of the exit.

 2021 · The Oprah Interview